How dental implants can improve your smile

 I’m interested in an implant – what now?

 If your dentist does suggest you consider implants, we recommend you booking in with on of our implant specialists, who will talk you through the procedure in a consultation.
-To talk through your options, please find your nearest practice or call our central team on 0333 0162 230.
+To talk through your options please find your nearest practice.

 You can also find out more about dental implants on our dental implant FAQs.